sizikov-team/curl/docs/HTTPSRR.md

 ## ALPN

-The list of ALPNs is parsed but may not be completely respected because of what the HTTP version preference is set to, which is a problem we are working on.
+The list of ALPN IDs is parsed but may not be completely respected because of what the HTTP version preference is set to, which is a problem we are working on.
 Also, getting an `HTTP/1.1` ALPN in the HTTPS RR field for an HTTP:// transfer should imply switching to HTTPS, HSTS style.
 Which curl currently